birkskyum/clerk-solidjs-tanstack-start/README.md

 ## Security

-`clerk-community-tanstack-solid-start` follows good practices of security, but 100% security cannot be assured.
+`clerk-solidjs-tanstack-start` follows good practices of security, but 100% security cannot be assured.

-`clerk-community-tanstack-solid-start` is provided **"as is"** without any **warranty**.
+`clerk-solidjs-tanstack-start` is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](https://github.com/clerk/javascript/blob/main/docs/SECURITY.md)._